Sustainable Development Goals

 • An AOI less than 1 reflects a lower orientation to agriculture.

-Total official development flows to the agricultural sector have increased in absolute volume since 2000, though its share of total aid flows has decreased from around 25% in the mid-1980s to around 5% in 2019.
-According to the UN SDG status report, the shift is largely caused by increasing aid flows toward social sectors.
+Although the total official development flows to the agricultural sector have increased in absolute volume since 2000, its share of total aid flows has decreased from around 25% in the mid-1980s to approximately 5% in 2019.
+The UN SDG status report suggests that this shift is primarily due to the increasing aid flows directed towards social sectors.

 Target 2.b